awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/setting-up-an-assembly-workflow-job.md

    You can have up to 150 inputs in a job\.
 MediaConvert stitches together the inputs in the order that you add them\.
 If you want to use multiple clips from the same input file, and you want them in chronological order without other inputs in between them, specify the input file only once\.

-   For full instructions, see [Step 1: Specify Your Input Files](specify-input-settings.md)\.
+   For full instructions, see [Step 1: Specify your input files](specify-input-settings.md)\.

 1. **Set up your audio selectors\.**

    In each input, you create audio selectors to map your input audio to your outputs\.
-For instructions, see [Step 2: Create Input Selectors for Video, Audio, and Captions](create-selectors.md)\.
+For instructions, see [Step 2: Create input selectors for video, audio, and captions](create-selectors.md)\.

    With sidecar audio files, MediaConvert synchronizes audio and video without regard to timecodes\.
 MediaConvert lines up the start of the audio file with the start of the video file\.